rakeshmeena5499/machineLearning/README.md

 # machineLearning

-Implementing basic machine learning algorithms from scracth to understand the working.
+Implemented basic machine learning algorithms from scracth to understand the working.